 Buy Paris Train Tickets

-Even more important to note is that American and most other non-European credit cards (without smart chips and without 4 digit pin numbers) will not work with these machines.
-At the CDG 1 station there is a large ticket window with 3 SNCF employees that will be selling individual tickets for the RER.
-At Terminal 2 there is a dark glass paned room on the bottom floor, off to one side that will be selling RER tickets and SNCF/TGV tickets.
+Even more important to note is that any credit cards or debit cards without smart chips nor 4-6 digit PIN numbers will not work with these machines.
+At the CDG 1 train station there is a large ticket window with 3 SNCF employees that will be selling train tickets for the RER Train (and will accept non-chip/PIN credit cards).
+At Terminal 2 there are two large train ticket offices on the bottom floor, one side selling Paris RER tickets and the opposite side sells SNCF/TGV tickets.
 If you’re facing this glass room, the entry on the left will be for RER tickets to Paris.
 The entry on the right is only for tickets to other cities.
 Almost always there will be at least one ticket seller that speaks English and it will be noted by a little British flag on the corner of his or her window.
 Either way, you’re looking to buy a ticket for “Paris Aller-Simple” [Pear-Ee Alleh-Som-pleh] which is a one way ticket.
-The price should be roughly €10 for adult tickets and €7 for children (9 and under) RER B train tickets to Paris.
+The price should be roughly €10 for adult tickets and €7 for children (9 and under) RER B train tickets to Paris (as of 2015).

-For Aéroport CDG 1 station it should be pretty obvious where the platform is as you can see it from the ticket machine areas and you’ll see turnstiles with green lights on them.
-Terminal 2 is not much worse: simply follow the signs that say “Trains to Paris”.
+For Aéroport CDG 1 train station the train platform is visible behind & below the train ticket vending machines.
+To access the RER B train platform, look for the entry gates with green lights on them (detailed guide).
+Terminal 2 CDG Train platform is also well marked: simply follow the signs that say “Trains to Paris”.
 It’ll be quite difficult to miss and all trains from these platforms travel to Paris.
 You can view the television screens while on the platform to see all the stops the train will make.
 The stops should include Gare du Nord, Châtelet les Halles, St. Michel-Nôtre Dame, Luxembourg, and others.
 The four mentioned here are the ones that the majority of travelers will be looking for as they’re all in central Paris.
 Gare du Nord is best for those going to a hotel near Sacré Coeur/Montmarte, Châtelet les Halles for those staying near the Louvre, St. Michel-Nôtre Dame is across the Seine (the Left Bank), and Luxembourg being near the Jardin du Luxembourg (Luxembourg Gardens).